mde/ejs/docs/4-models.md

 Updates the properties of a model and asserts that they are valid; This method will not call save on the instance.

 ##### properties
-- `properties [object]`: an object who’s keys are property names and its values are the values to change the property to.
+- `properties [object]`: an object who's keys are property names and its values are the values to change the property to.

 ##### example
 ```